American Institute of CPA's Accounting Competition

-Business Administration Division Students in the Top Ten Teams in US Accounting Competition
+Business Administration Division Students Advance to Top Ten Teams in US Accounting Competition

 Students' fraud-hunting skills take them to the next level